resource-watch/slate/source/includes/api/_areas_v2.md

 401            | `Unauthorized`              | No token was provided.

 ### Email notification

-According to multiple factors (including the `geostore` that is associated with the area, if the area subscribes to `fireAlerts`, `deforestationAlerts`, etc.), there might be a period of time in which the data for the area is being generated.
-While that is the case, the area will have `status` set to `'pending'`.
-Once the area data is ready, the `status` of the area will be updated to `'saved'`.

 After creating an area, if the `email` field of the area has a valid email, an email is sent to the user.
 The email content varies according to the status of the area: